ChenSunMac/ChenSunMac.github.io/_posts/2017-09-1-CSC209-Useful-Shell-Commands.md

 grep -w "hope" myfile.txt  #Search the file myfile.txt for lines containing the word "hope".
 ```

-regular expression will be addressed in other post
+regular expression will be addressed in other post.